forzasys-students/SportsVision-YOLO/README.md

 # SportObjectDetection-YOLOv8

-Welcome to the `SportsVision-YOLOv8` repository, where we have fine-tuned the YOLO v8 model for specific sports object detection tasks.
+Welcome to the `SportsVision-YOLO` repository, where we have fine-tuned the YOLO v8 model for specific sports object detection tasks.
 Our models are tailored for two popular sports: Soccer and Ice Hockey.

 ## Models